By Gene and Katie Hamilton

-To inspect an installation of flooring look for any seams where the material is sealed together.
+When you connect with an installer you can ask to see an example of his/her work.
+To inspect an installation, look for any seams where the material is sealed together.
 The seam should be difficult to find and inconspicuous.
 Look at openings into the room at doorways where the flooring should be tight beneath the threshold.
 Look in the corners, around windows and corners to see that it's tight-fitting.
 Stand back for an overview to see that the pattern is balanced and looks symmetrical.

 The items listed below should be specified in a contract between a homeowner and a flooring contractor.
 If there is a pattern or special installation design required, a sketch of the pattern should be attached to the contract.